f5devcentral/f5-big-iq-lab/docs/class1/module2/lab9.rst

 8. Then, press F1 or cntrl+shift+p to open the extension command line.
 Type ``F5-AS3`` and select ``F5-AS3: Post Declaration``.

-.. warning:: If the POST does not succeed, login on BIG-IQ and navigate under **Applications > Application Deployments**.
-An possible issue might be the BIG-IP Boston Cluster is not in Sync.
+.. warning:: If the POST does not succeed, login on BIG-IQ and navigate under **Applications > Application Deployments** (Is Boston BIG-IP Cluster in sync?)

 .. image:: ../pictures/module2/lab-9-6a.png
-  :scale: 80%
+  :scale: 60%
   :align: center

 Or click right, then click on ``Post as AS3 Declaration``.

 .. image:: ../pictures/module2/lab-9-6b.png
-  :scale: 80%
+  :scale: 60%
   :align: center

 You should see a progress window showing in the bottom right.

 .. image:: ../pictures/module2/lab-9-7.png
-  :scale: 80%
+  :scale: 60%
   :align: center

 9. Wait few seconds, and refresh the AS3 Tenants Tree

 .. image:: ../pictures/module2/lab-9-8.png
-  :scale: 80%
+  :scale: 60%
   :align: center

 9. The task result opens in a new tab when the AS3 Application Service creation is completed.